-With respect to the second argument, the Co-Obligor contends that because the NTA was not properly issued, the bonded foreign national was never actually placed in removal proceedings.
-However, the AAO does not have appellate jurisdiction over the decisions of Immigration Judges in removal or exclusion proceedings.
-This authority is vested in the Board of Immigration Appeals (BIA).
+With respect to the second assertion, the Co-Obligor contends that because the NTA was not properly issued, the bonded noncitizen was never actually placed in removal proceedings.
+However, we do not have appellate jurisdiction over the decisions of Immigration Judges in removal or exclusion proceedings.
+This authority is vested in the Board of Immigration Appeals (the Board).
 8 C.F.R. § 1003.1(b)(1), (3).
-The BIA's jurisdiction also includes decisions regarding the issuance of immigration bonds.
+The Board's jurisdiction also includes decisions regarding the issuance of immigration bonds.
 8 C.F.R. § 1003.1(b)(7).
-As such, the validity of the NTA which initiated immigration removal proceedings is beyond the scope of the AAO's jurisdiction because the AAO does not exercise appellate authority over it.
+As such, the validity of the NTA which initiated immigration removal proceedings is beyond the scope of our jurisdiction because we do not exercise appellate authority over it.

-Finally, regarding the Co-Obligor's third argument, the Co-Obligor contends that "the government's failure caused the initial violation of the terms of the bond" and that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R.
+Finally, regarding the Co-Obligor's third assertion, the Co-Obligor contends that "the government's failure caused the initial violation of the terms of the bond" and that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R.
 Sec.
 103.6(e)."
 However, the content of an NTA is not mentioned in the terms or conditions of the ICE Form I-352, Immigration Bond, which the Co-Obligor signed and to which it agreed.
-It is, therefore, not apparent how the content of an NTA could violate the bond's terms.
+Therefore, it is not apparent how the content of an NTA could violate the bond's terms.

-The record indicates that a violation of the terms of the bond occurred when the Co-Obligor failed to deliver the bonded foreign national upon written request.
-By failing to deliver the foreign national upon request, the Co-Obligor violated the main condition of the immigration bond.
+The record indicates that a violation of the terms of the bond occurred when the Co-Obligor failed to deliver the bonded noncitizen upon written request.
+By failing to deliver the noncitizen upon request, the Co-Obligor violated the main condition of the immigration bond.
 There is no indication that this violation was accidental or made in good faith, or that the Co-Obligor has attempted to comply with the terms of the immigration bond.
 Therefore, the violation of the bond's terms is substantial.